sent-hil/bitesized/Readme.md

 users, err := client.EventUsers("dodge rock", time.Now(), Hour)
 ```

-Untrack ALL events and ALL intervals for user:
+Untrack ALL events and ALL intervals for user.
+Note, the user isn't deleted from `user-list` hash.
+If new event is track for same user, it'll use the same bit offset.

 ```go
 err = client.RemoveUser("indianajones")